Cue Cards Samples with band 8 answers

 Model Answer 4:

 Many years ago, I used to live in a town called Leamington Spa.
 One of the few independent shops in the town was a large old-fashioned department store which sold quite traditional items.
 Over time, they decided they needed to extend their product range to attract new customers, so they held a competition in a weekly local newspaper.
-The competition was very easy to enter, you simply had to complete your name and address on the coupon and post it into the newspaper offices of the Leamington Courier.
+The competition was very easy to enter, you simply had to complete your name and address on the coupon and post it in the newspaper offices of the Leamington Courier.
 And this is exactly what I did.

 The prize was to be a traditional dress, as a way of launching their new selection of ladies' costumes.

-I never win competitions, or I thought I never did.
+I never won competitions, or I thought I never did.
 So I was amazed when a couple of weeks after posting my entry I received a letter telling me that I was one of three lucky winners!
 I was instructed to come to the store for a fitting and informed that a photographer from the local paper would be on hand to photograph the winners afterwards!

 Why did I choose to take part in this competition?
 Well, perhaps because it was easy and I had to do virtually nothing to take part in it.
 Surprisingly enough, I was one of the lucky winners!